 Adaptive Software Development

-Adaptive Software Development is an agile framework to design complex software and systems.
+Adaptive software development is an agile framework for designing complex software and systems.

 Adaptive Software Development (ASD) is an advanced form of another agile framework, Rapid Application Development (RAD).